learn-co-curriculum/react-hooks-data-fetching/README.md

 So, since the data is being requested _after_ React has updated the DOM, is there a _side effect_ that might be useful here?

 Why yes there is!
-Whenever we want to fetch data in our components, the `useEffect` hook gives us a great place for making fetch requests.
+Whenever we want to fetch data in our components without making a user trigger that request by clicking a button or submitting a form, the `useEffect` hook gives us a great place for making fetch requests.
 By putting a `fetch()` within `useEffect`, when the data is received, we can use `setState` to store the received data.
 This causes an update with that remote data stored in state.
 A very simple implementation of the App component with `fetch` might look like this:

 ```js
 import React, { useState, useEffect } from "react";